LSSIF 2024

 If your organisation requires assistance with your grant application, please get in touch at patricia.keenan@2into3.com, or on +353 86 065 7347.
 For more information on our grants process, visit our webpage.

-Insight piece written by Patricia Keenan, Director of Grants Advisory Practice, 2into3.
+Insight piece written by Patricia Keenan, Director of Funding Services, 2into3.
 PDF version available to download here.